Draeken/articles/project/auto-schedule/value-creation.md

 They want to know the consequences of pursuing a specific goal, potentially conflincting with other goals - what will my life look like?
 Helping them to select most valuable goals (we can't do everything we want).
 How planning can help them ?
 It connects primarily to acquire more control of how we consume our time.
 But all human drives can be reached through agents.

+How to create a business that fulfill these needs ?

 ## Market evaluation:

 - Urgency: 7 - there is lots of methods and product that try to make you more productive
 - Market size: 3 - many doesn't seem to be actively interested in being more organized
 - Pricing potential: 5 - to be detailed